 - Independence: Low 2/10

 In late 1994, the first recognized Peterbald was born in St. Petersburg, Russia.
-This is the result of experimental breeding between an Oriental shorthair male and a Don sphynx female.
-Thus, some straight coated Peterbalds are mistaken for Siamese cat, and the full nude cats are frequently mistaken for Sphynx cats.
+This was the result of experimental breeding between an Oriental shorthair male and a Don sphynx female.
+Thus, some straight coated Peterbalds are mistaken for Siamese cats, and the full nude cats are frequently mistaken for Sphynx cats.
 Today, the Peterbalds are now a genetically separate cat breed.

-While the gene that produces baldness seems to follow the basic Mendelian genetics wherein an average litter, one in four, will have an ordinary coat, one in four cats will be bald, and two in four will have some middle variation of their fur.
-Currently, there is no understanding of why some Peterbald cats change their coat or lose it entirely throughout their lifetimes.
+The gene that produces baldness seems to follow the basic Mendelian genetics; in an average litter of four kittens, one will have an ordinary coat, one will be bald, and two will have a middle variation of their fur.
+Currently, there is no understanding of why some Peterbald cats' coats can change throughout their lifetimes.